Stacking in a Higher Interest Rate Environment

 Without even applying leverage, the investor is better off allocating to the risk-free asset, since it is irrational to allocate to the second choice.

-If an investor has the view that equities or bonds will underperform cash (i.e. the ERP and TRP are negative), then that investor should allocate to cash.
+If an investor has the view that equities or bonds will underperform cash (i.e., the ERP or TRP are negative), then that investor should allocate to cash.
 This decision is true regardless of whether the position is levered or not.

-If, however, the risk-free rate goes up and we believe that it is no longer prudent to use leverage, what we’re actually saying is, “because the risk-free rate went up, we believe the risk premia of our assets has gone down.”
+If, however, the risk-free rate goes up and we believe that it is no longer prudent to use leverage, what we’re actually saying is, “because the risk-free rate went up, we believe the risk premiums of our assets have gone down.”
 Again, this is inherently a market timing decision based upon the level of the risk-free rate.
-(That is not to say that there isn’t a potential relationship between the risk-free rate and levels of risk premia due to aggregate investor risk preferences, but they should be contemplated explicitly.)
+(That is not to say that there isn’t a potential relationship between the risk-free rate and levels of risk premiums due to aggregate investor risk preferences, but they should be contemplated explicitly.)

 To concretely summarize this post, we posit the following:

-• Levered exposures should earn (approximately) the excess return of the asset class.
+• Leveraged exposures should earn (approximately) the excess return of the asset class.

-• The choice of whether to invest in an asset should be driven by its expected risk premium and potential benefit to the portfolio as a whole.
+• The choice of whether to invest in an asset, through strategies like return stacking and portable alpha, should be driven by its expected risk premium and potential benefit to the portfolio as a whole.

 • For higher interest rates to imply that leverage is no longer attractive, it must mean there exists a relationship between the level of interest rates and expected risk premiums.
 In other words, we must believe we can use the level of interest rates as a market timing signal!